lihaoyi/workbench-example-app/README.md

 Hence only a refresh of your Web page is needed to see the effects of your changes.

-Note that Scala.js and sbt do not play well enough together for incremental compilation to work.
-So `packageJS` will recompile all your source files everytime.

 ## The optimized version

 Instead of running `packageJS`, you can also run `optimizeJS` to generate